If a character is beautiful, then that character is a bad person, either publicly or secretly.

 - In the "Be Careful What You Fish For", Miss Emily is the negligent owner of the Tiny Tots Preschool and Stewie brings it to Brian's attention.
 When Brian tries to confront her, he sees Miss Emily sunbathing and resorts to running interference with Stewie until he can have sex with her.
 He finally has Miss Emily arrested once he finds out she has a live-in boyfriend named Devin whom she never mentioned.

 - Subverted in The Legend of Korra with Asami Sato.
 When this gorgeous rich girl showed up and immediately began a relationship with Mako, despite him seemingly being set up for a relationship with Korra, many fans immediately assumed she was The Mole and evil.
-This was only fueled by the discovery that her father was an Equalist, and a very short period of time where she pretended to side with him, if only to get the upper hand.
+This was only fueled by the discovery that her father was an Equalist, and a very short period of time where she pretended to side with him if only to get the upper hand as she rejects her father's justification of joining to a terrorist organization.
+And about her Love Triangle between her and Mako, she is shown to be more mature to handle a relationship and its possible setbacks compared to them.
 In the end, she was as genuine as she seemed to be.

 - In the "The List" episode of South Park, after Kyle is voted the ugliest kid in the class, Abraham Lincoln tells Kyle that ugly people develop character and kids who are considered to be hot rarely do.

 - Heather is this—basically all the male contestants agree that while she's certainly very attractive, the guys that aren't Alejandro (Heather's on/off-boyfriend) are very careful to keep their distance from her, since they're all well aware of what her personality is like, especially after the first season.

 - Justin, mainly in the second season.
 Even when he's not the main villain, he's still a jerk, but he's also a professional model for good reason.
 His label is literally "The Eye Candy".